maxy8ken/OOP-project-template/OOP principles/Readme.md

         self.qualifications = qualifications
 - Polymorphism
   Polymorphism can be a useful tool for creating methods which do the same core function like providing info on something but you would like it to provide a deifferent form of info.
-  For example I could ha ve an info method for employees and it lets me kknow about their contact info and name but then I could also have info method for a shift which shows me      the employees working on that shift
+  For example I could have an info method for employees and it lets me know about their contact info and name but then I could also have info method for a shift which shows me        the employees working on that shift
 - Generalisation
-    Generalisation can be a powerdul programming practice which allows for easier maintainability of code.
+    Generalisation can be a powerful programming practice which allows for easier maintainability of code.
 The way it works is you find similarities in attributes or methods within     your classes and then create a parent class which encapsulates that similarity so when you have to maintain the code you only change code in 1 place instead of 2.
   ```
   #generalisation of employee and manager
   class Person: